cyberark/ark-sdk-python/docs/howto/working_with_ark_cache.md

 isp_auth = ArkISPAuth(cache_authentication=False)
 ```

-Lastly, cache can be completely cleared by simply removing it from the filesystem under $HOME/.ark_cache
+Lastly, cache can be completely cleared by running 'ark cache clear'
+or if working with the basic keyring, simply removing it from the filesystem under $HOME/.ark_cache